INFO490/assignments/hw5/hw5.markdown

 #### Function: clean_statuses()

-If you read the book, you know that `statuses` returned the `search_twitter()` function is a list of dictionaries that contains all the metadata from every tweets we fetched.
+If you read the book, you know that `statuses` returned from `search_twitter()` function is a list of dictionaries that contains all the metadata from every tweets we fetched.
 We need to extract only the text data.
-And we also need to clean up the texts since many of them contain non-alphabetical characters as well as special characters such as hashtags and @ signs, and HTTP links.
+We also need to clean up the texts since many of them contain non-alphabetical characters as well as special characters such as hashtags and @ signs, and HTTP links.
 Thus,

 - Write a function named `clean_statuses()` that takes a list of dictionaries containing tweet metadata as an argument, and returns a list of strings.